-High volume is not necessary more effective than ultra low volume applications.
-High volume is mostly used in large fields with large tractors whereas ultra low volumes are applied by backpack.
-What is important is that the active ingredient of the chemical must reach the target a a lethal concentration.
-With modern technology lower volumes can be used and is beneficial for the following reasons;
+High volume is not necessarily more effective than ultra-low volume spray program applications.
+High volume is mostly used in large fields with large tractors, whereas ultra-low volumes are applied by backpack.
+What is important is that the active ingredient of the chemical must reach the target at a lethal concentration.
+With modern technology lower volumes can be used and are beneficial for the following reasons;

 - Lighter equipment

 - Less compaction of the soil

 - Low volume is more cost-effective than high volume sprays.

 - Less of the active ingredient is wasted by drift and other factors

 One disadvantage is that with low volumes, the concentration of the active ingredient becomes more crucial and must be measured more accurately.